dedousi/Comparing-UCS-and-A-Star/README.md

 # This is a problem that uses UCS and A* algorithms to get solved.
+Then, it compares the two algorithms.
 Problem Statement:
 <br>
 You have a list of N positions filled with the numbers 1 to N (each appearing once).
 The goal is to sort them in ascending order, starting from an initial state provided by the user.
 The final state is [1, 2, ..., N].